gxiaolab/PSI_calculator/README.md

                         Cutoff for defining micro-exons [Default = 20]
  ```

- The options for strandedness are fr-firststrand (second pair is sense to the mRNA), fr-secondstrand (first pair is sense to the mRNA), and fr-unstrand (not strand specific).
+ The options for strandedness are fr-firststrand (second pair is sense to the mRNA), fr-secondstrand (first pair is sense to the mRNA), and fr-unstrand (non-strand specific).

  ### Annotation file
  The script calculates PSI for the genomic features defined in the GTF file e.g.